alecperkins/shiny/source/spec.md

 * More sophisticated selector prefixes, with characters like `^` and `+` are possible, but are easy to confuse with things like regex and sibling selectors.

+* Using underscore delimited IDs instead of hyphenated allows them to more easily correspond to script variables, and also clearly distinguishes them from the other kinds of selectors.

 ### Example